IndaPlus23/RaySorcerers-Instructions/palinda-3/README.md

 ### Deadline:
-This work should be completed before the exercise on **Friday 24th March**.
+This work should be completed before the exercise on **Friday 22nd of March**.

 ### Instructions
 For instructions on how to do and submit the assignment, please see the